JakubKajzer/FromAltiumWithLove/README.md

 # LED_Hearth
- A hearth shaped LEDs, showing color continously.
+ A hearth shaped PCB with LEDs, showing few patterns of colors.
+I made it for my girlfriend.